Featured Image

 I was thinking the whole time, how could I even think of business in such a beautiful place surrounded by remarkable people- I do love Rodos.
 But…

-The problem identified was branding via the social media as well as a blend with respected traditional media to avoid anyone thinking there was a threat of occupation or invaders.
-Basically I set up their complete social presence, Facebook, Pinterest, Twitter, Tumblr scheduled via Hootsuite.
-The website was created but stated “Under Construction” and was due to launched months before training camp.
+The problem identified was branding via social media, as well as a blend with respected traditional media, to avoid anyone thinking there was a threat of occupation or invaders.
+Basically, I set up their complete social presence, Facebook, Pinterest, Twitter, Tumblr, and scheduled via Hootsuite.
+The website was created but stated “Under Construction” and was due to launch months before training camp.

-Because the island is a major tourist destination, with a little over 2 million visitors each summer season, there was also a plan to implement social media traffic for the tourist that would arrive.
-We all know that the first thing anyone does when they come to paradise is “check-in” via social media sites.
+Because the island is a major tourist destination, with a little over 2 million visitors each summer season, there was also a plan to implement social media traffic for the tourists who would arrive.
+We all know that the first thing anyone does when they come to paradise is “check in” via social media sites.
 They want to show the world that they are there as well as share with those who are curious.
-The bottom line is instant promotion while utilizing instant gratification methods at its finest.
+The bottom line is instant promotion while utilising instant gratification methods at its finest.

 Empty Seats

-But the point is, because I brokered a deal with the islands major Internet and phone network (Vod____e).
-We made sure that the tourist gets information on the club.
-That information displayed the team, the promotion of the team, and merchandise as well as the upcoming season schedule.
-Greece had qualified for the the World Cup so naturally I thought the island would be in full swing of Futbol.
-So why not make the local team jersey for sale as a souvenir or a rarity of support.
+The key point is that I brokered a deal with the island’s major Internet and phone network (Vodafone) to ensure tourists receive information about the local club.
+This information highlights the team, promotes merchandise, and showcases the upcoming season schedule.
+With Greece having qualified for the World Cup, I anticipated that the island would be buzzing with excitement for football.
+So, I thought, why not sell the local team’s jersey as a souvenir or a token of support?

-Rodos island has only 50K inhabitants and there are 2 million tourists expected during the season.
-We don’t have to do much adding and subtracting to recognize the revenue stream potential right?
-At the end of the day as so-called marketing experts, it’s a common sense deal.
-Merchandise is the number one finance provider for any sports organization anywhere.
-This is all done via the wireless networks, which would be a classic case of a mutually beneficial situation.
+Rodos Island has only 50,000 inhabitants, yet it is expected to welcome 2 million tourists during the season.
+It doesn’t take much calculation to recognise the potential revenue stream here, right?
+At the end of the day, as so-called marketing experts, this seems like a sensible deal.
+Merchandise is the primary financial contributor for any sports organisation globally.
+All of this can be facilitated through wireless networks, making it a classic example of a mutually beneficial situation.

-The team would garner revenue based on the teams jerseys sold to tourist that could be put into the team as a revenue stream.
-More money buys better players and creates employment opportunities for a better structure such as a social media department.
-Mind you the economy is at a historic worst within the E.U. let alone the world.
+In summary, the team could generate revenue from jersey sales to tourists, which could then be reinvested into the club.
+More money means better players and creates employment opportunities, such as establishing a social media department.
+It’s important to note that the economy is at a historic low within the EU and the world.

 IMG_8177

-The problem started with communicating with the president of the club.
-I called and called and no one was available.
-This was after nearly 200 hours of putting together a program, hounding my business partners in the States, making sure a social media plan was in place with LA Editions in Paris, France, and getting top recommendations from lecturers at Full Sail.
-What could possibly be the problem if there is a crisis and you’re being handed the solution.
+The problem began with my attempts to communicate with the president of the club.
+I called repeatedly, but no one was available to talk.
+This was after I had spent nearly 200 hours putting together a program, coordinating with my business partners in the States, ensuring a social media plan was in place with LA Editions in Paris, and securing top recommendations from lecturers at Full Sail.
+I couldn’t understand what the issue was, especially when I was presenting a solution during a crisis.

 IMG_8367

-There are always two sides to a story.
+There are always two sides to every story.
 If my patience had grown thin, I can only imagine what the people of the E.U. were thinking.
-Then again I was one of them and experiencing some serious aggravation in the process.
-We are after all paying extra tax to accommodate the paradise islands and country of Greece.
-Yet the country are doing absolutely nothing to educate those who have little finance to build their economy and stop the take take, please help me system but with no return.
+After all, I was one of them, experiencing some serious frustration in the process.
+We are, after all, paying extra taxes to support the beautiful islands and the country of Greece.
+Yet, it seems that Greece is doing very little to educate those with limited financial means to help build their economy and move away from a system that seems to rely on taking without giving back.

-Please remember this is my experience and one that have been garnered over a mere 6 to 8 summers.
-But where is the common sense in not following through with business, when you are sitting around drinking Frepes and not doing anything about your crisis.
-Common Sense makes make right, money does not make common sense.
+Please remember that this is my personal experience, gathered over a mere six to eight summers.
+However, it raises the question: where is the common sense in not following through with business initiatives while sitting around drinking frappés, avoiding the economic crisis?
+Common sense makes things right; money alone does not create common sense.

-Overall I would advise anyone to go and have the Greek experience.
-My agenda was clear cut from the beginning and I am sure everyone’s experience wouldn’t be the same as mine.
+Overall, I would advise anyone to experience Greece for themselves.
+My agenda was clear from the beginning, and I’m sure that everyone’s experience will differ from mine.

 IMG_9420

-Departing Rodos at 5 am on a ferry to explore every island within Greece, it was very hard to hide my aggravation.
-Finally I was tired and fatigue had won the battle.
+Departing from Rhodes at 5 AM on a ferry to explore every island in Greece, it was difficult to hide my irritation.
+After a while, fatigue had taken over.

 Leave a comment